People do not decide their futures; they decide their habits and their habits decide their futures.

 What we practice, we become.

 As a mind-body practice of self care, the Alexander Technique is more about un-doing what doesn’t work than about adding new rules and exercises.
-For over 100 years, performing artists have been using the Technique to boost skill and performance.
+For over 100 years, performing artists have been using the Technique to release habits and to boost skill and performance.
 Once you learn the principles, they stay with you, and you can practice them in any or all of your life’s activities.

 Practice Makes Permanent.